GluuFederation/docs-ce-prod/3.1.4/source/reference/JSON-oxtrust-prop.md

 | personCustomObjectClass| |

 ## personObjectClassDisplayNames
-This class holds the relation betwee the display name of the person and the relative object class.
+This class holds the relation between the display name of the person and the relative object class.

 | Fields/Attributes | Description |
 | ------------------|-------------|